Glasgow with Kids: A Complete City Break Travel Guide

 Sritling castle, day trips from Glasgow

 This beautiful castle is a great day out for anyone interested in Scotland’s past.
 The staff are friendly and dressed in costume and will keep character for your kids as you explore the castle!
-A train direct to Stirling from Glasgow City Centre takes 50 minutes, a bus a little longer, and only half an hour drive.

 Summerlee Museum of Scottish Industrial Life

 When visiting Glasgow with kids, the wealth of exciting museums will amaze you.
 Summerlee is an old mining museum complete with an entire interactive village, working old-style tram, and several events and open areas for kids to play.
-Admission is free!
-It’s based in Coatbridge, a short train or bus ride away from the city centre of Glasgow.

 How to Get Around Glasgow City

-Glasgow is drivable, but it’s usually easier on short trips to use public transport.
 There are frequent and regular buses that go around the city and explore areas and a subway that will take you all around the centre quickly and easily.
 The trains also go between large areas of the city.

 It’s pretty easy to walk around, too!
 Just be aware that there are many natural inclines, which won’t be too popular for those with little legs.
 Enjoy Glasgow with kids, however best suits you!